Fed raises key rate but hints it may pause amid bank turmoil

 Consumer prices rose 7% in the 20 countries that use the euro currency in April from a year earlier, up from a 6.9% year-over-year increase in March.

-In the United States, some major drivers of higher prices have stalled or started to reverse, causing slowdowns in overall inflation.
-The consumer price index rose 5% in March from a year earlier, sharply lower than its 9.1% peak in June.
+In the U.S., several factors are slowing inflation.
 The rise in rental costs has eased as more newly built apartments have come online.
-Gas and energy prices have fallen steadily.
+Gas and energy prices have fallen.
 Food costs are moderating.
 Supply chain snarls are no longer blocking trade, thereby lowering the cost for new and used cars, furniture and appliances.

 Still, while overall inflation has cooled, “core” inflation — which excludes volatile food and energy costs — has remained chronically high.
 According to the Fed’s preferred measure, core prices rose 4.6% in March from a year earlier, scarcely better than the 4.7% it reached in July.